Sakata-Lab/MFA/README.md

 # Multi-fiber array (MFA)-based photometry system
 This page provides resources for the publication on MFA development

+## system
+The folder contains an Excel file with a parts list to construct the optical system.

 ## grids
 The folder contains three .stl files and a Python-based FreeCAD macro.